staceymck/stl-zoo-map-frontend/README.md

 # Virtual Zoo Map

 ## Description
 This repo serves as the frontend for a simple interactive map based on the St. Louis Zoo.
 Site visitors can click on map zones to view information about that zone's exhibits and attractions.
+[Watch demo](https://youtu.be/oFuOIL-6_yo)

 [Backend Repo](https://github.com/staceymck/stl-zoo-map-backend)